FHA loans are designed to make homeownership accessible to deserving homebuyers.

 Earnest money is cash you put down with your offer.
 Remember how the seller stops showing the house to other buyers once they accept your offer?
 Earnest money makes that worth their while.
 They’re taking a risk by going under contract, so putting down a large earnest money deposit shows them you have skin in the game.

-The money is refundable if you back out of the sale, and it goes toward your down payment and closing costs if you don’t.
+Earnest money may be refundable depending on the conditions stated in the purchase contract, and it goes toward your down payment and closing costs if you don’t.
 So you don’t lose money, but it can go a long way toward showing the seller you’re committed to this purchase

 Include a lease-back and allow the seller to stay in the home after closing